The Clif Bar & Company Story

 CLIF Bar was formally launched in 1992.
 An instant hit with cyclists and climbers, distribution began at bike shops, outdoor stores and natural food retailers.
 Soon popularity grew to include outdoor adventurers of all types, and distribution expanded to include grocery stores, convenience stores and other retail outlets nationwide.

-By the late 1990s, the energy bar category experienced rapid growth and consolidation.
-As huge, multinational food companies began to acquire Clif Bar’s competitors, husband and wife team, Gary and Kit Crawford, were being pressured to sell Clif Bar.
-In 2001, they made the brave decision to stay private allowing them to develop an innovative business model guided by Five Aspirations—Sustaining our Business, Brands, People, Community and the Planet.
-With a portfolio of great-tasting food crafted for athletes and active people, we have become a category leader among health and lifestyle bars.1 With double-digit, compounded annual growth for the past 10 years, we proven that sustainability is good for business.
+In the late 1990s, the energy bar category experienced rapid growth and consolidation.
+As huge food companies began to acquire Clif Bar’s competitors, husband-and-wife team Gary Erickson and Kit Crawford received offers to sell Clif Bar, too.
+In 2001, they decided to stay private and develop an innovative business model guided by Five Aspirations—Sustaining our Business, Brands, People, Community and the Planet.
+With a portfolio of great-tasting food crafted for athletes and active people, we became a category leader among health and lifestyle bars.1 With double-digit, compounded annual growth for the next 10 years, we proved that sustainability was good for business.